Jac-Zac/Thesis/piano.md

 - Read this for segmentation: https://www.researchgate.net/publication/340039970_Objects_Detection_from_Digitized_Herbarium_Specimen_based_on_Improved_YOLO_V3

 - Use this dataset: ```herbarium Haussknecht of FSU Jena.``` for further training and use more then YOLO v4

+- For all the predicted words I want to see the attention map to where they point and maybe do some noice visualization